 The operation begins with the low order position of each field and continues until the high order position is reached.
 First, an A cycle removes the first A field byte from storage and retains it in the DRR.
 Then a B cycle removes the first B field byte from storage, transfers it to the B register, and checks to see if the character is a replaceable character.
 Only a hex 2/0 is recognized.
-If the character is 2/0, the A field character is stored in that location; if the character is not 2/0, the A field character is retained and the next B field character is checked.
+If the character is 2/0, the A field character is stored in that location; if the character is not 2/0, the A field character is checked.